Index.

 Forwarding.

 Our Home Server needs packet forwarding (and routing rules).
-In /etc/conf.d/iptables set IPTABLES_FORWARD=1 The routing rules are setup by the default network behaviour and NAT rules in the firewall.
+If you make the file /etc/rc.d/rc.ip_forward executable (chmod 755) then forwarding will be enabled when the system boots.
+The routing rules are setup by the default network behavior and NAT rules in the firewall.

 Modules loading.